sstriatlon/sstriatlon/README.md

 - 👋 Hi, I’m Santiago
-- 👀 I’m interested in .net technologies, react and blockchain.
+- 👀 I’m interested in .net and Svelte technologies.
 - 🌱 I’m currently developing some sort of [gardening](https://github.com/sstriatlon/gardenist) application with [konvaJS](https://github.com/konvajs/konva) and React!
 - 💞️ I’m looking to collaborate on anything related to open source, ecology and anything related to astronomy.
 - 📫 You can reach me on santiago.dev@outlook.com